Bedroom count

 Takeaway

-The median rent for all rentals in Laredo, TX is 20% higher than the median rent in Alamo, TX.
+The median rent for all rentals in Laredo, TX is equal to the median rent in Alamo, TX.

 Explore rent trends in neighboring markets